The Last Olympian: Plot

 Percy contacts his father and asks Poseidon to join the fight against Typhon; he reluctantly agrees.
 Driven back to the blocks surrounding the Empire State Building, Percy and his friends make their last stand to protect Mount Olympus.
 Even when Hades arrives with Nico and an army, Kronos still manages to enter Olympus.
-Percy attacks Kronos, without either side gaining a significant advantage.
-In an Iris message-vision, the combatants are able to see Typhon approaching New York, only to be defeated with the aid of Poseidon and his cyclopes.
+Percy attacks Kronos without either side gaining a significant advantage.
+In an Iris message-vision, the combatants see Typhon approaching New York, only to be defeated with the aid of Poseidon and his cyclopes.
 Ethan Nakamura rebels against Kronos but is killed.
-When Kronos attacks Annabeth, Luke is able to regain control of his body and, with Percy's help, he injures himself at his mortal point and apparently kills Kronos.
-As he dies, Luke tells Percy that Ethan had the right idea; the war was caused by the resentment of unrecognized gods and unclaimed children.
+When Kronos attacks Annabeth, Luke regains control of his body, and, with Percy's help, he injures himself at his mortal point and defeats Kronos.
+As he dies, Luke tells Percy that Ethan was right; the resentment of unrecognized gods and unclaimed children caused the war.
 He dies peacefully, and the Fates carry his body away.

-The gods grant rewards to several heroes who were instrumental in defeating the Titans, including Thalia, Grover, Annabeth, Tyson, Clarisse, and Nico.
-Finally, Percy is called forward.
-Zeus offers him the greatest gift of all time: immortal godhood.
-Much to the Olympians' shock, Percy instead asks the gods to swear on the River Styx that they will claim all demigods by the time they turn thirteen, have cabins built for the children of all minor gods and Hades, and give amnesty to innocent Titans and their former allies such as Calypso.
-Percy also relieves Zeus, Poseidon, and Hades of their oath to not have demigod children.
-Privately, Hermes reveals to Percy that Kronos is not dead, but is instead hopefully spread so thin that he can never form a consciousness again, let alone a body, as the Titans cannot die any more than the gods can.
+The gods reward the heroes who were instrumental in defeating the Titans, including Thalia, Grover, Annabeth, Tyson, Clarisse, and Nico.
+When Percy is called forward, Zeus offers him the greatest gift of all time: immortal godhood.
+Much to the Olympians' shock, Percy cordially turns down the gift, and instead asks the gods to swear on the River Styx that they will claim all demigods by the time they turn 13, have cabins built for the children of all minor gods and Hades, and give amnesty to innocent Titans and their former allies, such as Calypso.
+Percy also relieves Zeus, Poseidon, and Hades of their oath not to have demigod children.
+Privately, Hermes reveals to Percy that Kronos is not dead but is instead hopefully spread so thin that he can never form a consciousness again, as the Titans cannot die any more than the gods can.
 After the meeting, Percy discovers that Rachel plans to become the new Oracle, and he rushes to camp with Annabeth and Nico.
 With Apollo's supervision, Rachel safely becomes the new Oracle and speaks the next Great Prophecy.
-Annabeth celebrates Percy's birthday and the two begin dating.
-The gods keep to their new promises, and Camp Half-Blood slowly returns to normal.
-The fallen demigods are honored with the end-of-summer's bead.
+Annabeth celebrates Percy's birthday, and the two begin dating.
+The gods keep their new promises, and Camp Half-Blood slowly returns to normal.